betaglot/plantabeta/docs/sponsor/Overview.md

 From the end of this planting season to end of next season, I'll be making Plantbeta and building Quastuco's new website.
 Some of the task will be:
 - Editing videos of Movements into Gifs and Photos
 - Editing and inserting photos into ElementProfiles
-- Making LandDiagrams from LandPhotos
+- Making EnvironmentDiagrams from EnvironmentPhotos
 - Writing all the text for Plantbeta.
 - Building the Tests.
 - Graphing the relationships between elements